 Handicapped & ADA Seating at TD Garden

 For those who are confined to a wheelchair and/or those looking to attend a game at TD Garden with somebody who is, there is some important information that you’ll want to know.
-If you’re seeking ADA or handicapped seating, you’ll find that there are accessible rows at the top of most sections within the ballpark and spread throughout.
-If necessary, folding chairs will be provided with guests, such as ones looking to sit with a fan confined to a wheelchair.
+If you’re seeking ADA or handicapped seating, you’ll find that there are accessible rows at the top of most sections within the venue and spread throughout.
+If necessary, folding chairs will be provided to guests, such as ones looking to sit with a fan confined to a wheelchair.
 One trick you can use to filter tickets that are handicapped or ADA accessible is by using our “Additional filters +” button on the event page that allow you to select “ADA (wheelchair accessible),” which shows all seats that the seller has marked as handicapped seating.